LavakauT/KmersDiscovery_MEME/README.md

  - save/file.txt.fa_df_p0.01.txt       Dataframe that goes into ML-pipeline
  - save/file.txt.fa_FETresults.txt     Dataframe that k-mers counts and p-value which can help us filtering exactly match ones
 ```

+# Optional: PCC filtering
+k-mers similarity will performed by Pearson correlation coefficient to filter out exactly matched k-mers with PCC > 0.9. the one with lower adjusted P value (show in save/file.txt.fa_FETresults.txt) was retained.
+Please run pcc_filtering.R to rewrite all save/file.txt.fa_df_p0.01.txt files, then goes to machine learning part.

 # Machine learning